How to grow garlic – a complete guide to planting this delicious kitchen staple

 1. Prepare the soil

-Preparation is key when it comes to learning how to grow garlic like a gardening pro.
+If you want to learn how to grow garlic like a gardening pro, preparation is key.

-'Find a sunny spot with well-draining soil, and weed the area thoroughly,' advises Christopher O'Donoghue of Gardens Revived.
+'Find a sunny spot with well-draining soil, and weed the area thoroughly,' advises Christopher O'Donoghue, co-director of Gardens Revived.

 Christopher O'Donoghue, one of the directors of Gardens Revived